FOUNDATIONS

 The nervous system, hormone health, and nutrition worlds can be complex and overwhelming to navigate alone.
 There’s no shortage of information; what’s often missing is a grounded, relational space to explore it slowly, notice what applies to your body, and integrate it into daily life at your own pace.

-I’m creating this exploration in response to my own current questions and needs - especially around what kind of support and structure actually helps the body feel safe and stable day to day.
-I’ll be holding the structure, pacing, and container, offering prompts and leading our yin yoga practice.
-It’s a space for co-learning, experimentation, and shared grounding, where we build a gentle, workable cadence together so it’s easier to stick with what supports you.
+I’m creating this exploration in response to my own current questions and needs - especially around what kind of support and structure actually helps the body feel safe and resourced day to day.
+This is a space for co-learning, experimentation, and shared grounding, where we build a gentle, workable cadence together so it’s easier to stick with what supports you.

 You Might Feel At Home Here If You…

-This group is for people who want to explore and support their bodies in a practical, grounded, and relational way - especially those navigating the subtle, often invisible challenges of hormonal imbalance, nervous system stress, digestion, and energy.
+This group is for people who want to explore and support their bodies in a practical, grounded, and relational way - especially those navigating the subtle, often invisible challenges of hormonal imbalance, chronic nervous system stress, or suboptimal digestion.

 You might relate if you: